synfig/synfig-docs-dev/docs/renderer_docs/target_surface.rst

 Conversion
 ----------

 ``SurfaceResource`` can store more than one surface.
 But only one of each type, i.e., when ``SurfaceResource::get_surface`` and ``SurfaceResource(surface)``  is called, it stores the surface in a map where ``surface->token`` is the key. ``surface->token`` is like a string used to distinguish/name surfaces of different types.
+Token is static for each surface.

 Conversion is mainly done by ``SurfaceResource::get_surface``.
 It takes multiple arguments, but its main job is to attempt to convert any available surfaces from the map into the requested surface type.
 It stores the conversion in the same map.
+When a lock is created, it converts the passed resource to the type argument and stores it.

 This pattern of using tokens to distinguish between types and convert from one to another can be seen multiple times in Synfig.
-See:ref:`renderer_tasks`; tasks use a similar pattern.
+See :ref:`renderer_tasks`; tasks use a similar pattern.